urbit/docs/docs/walkthroughs/source.md

 ### `arvo/hoon.hoon`

 `%hoon` is our programming langauge.
-Since Hoon compiles itself the language is actually specified in its source.
+Since Hoon compiles itself the language is actually specified in this source file.

 ### `arvo/zuse.hoon`